 5. Hazardous Chemicals and Materials

 When undergoing a home inspection, identification of potentially hazardous chemicals and materials can occur.
+The home inspector cannot identify these hazardous materials and chemicals, but will recommend further evaluation if he believes it’s necessary.
 Some of these include lead-based paints and asbestos, both of which can be very hazardous to your long-term health.
 Asbestos requires removal whereas lead-based paint requires careful consideration if modifying.
 Both are equally important to have evaluated after getting a home inspection.

 Home inspections are a step in the process of buying a house that need to be taken seriously.
-Currently, the market moves so quickly that prospective buyers are willing to waive inspections just to be able to have a shot at the house that they’re considering.
+Currently, the market moves so quickly that prospective buyers are willing to waive inspections just to have a shot at the house that they’re considering.
 While this may be tempting, it’s important to remember all that a thorough inspection can provide.
 Health hazards as well as high cost repairs can be identified prior to purchase.
-By realizing these dangers to both your health and your wallet, you’re saving yourself heartache down the line rather than taking a gamble on what could be the best or worst purchase in your lifetime.
+By realizing these dangers to both your health and your wallet, you’re saving yourself heartache down the line.
+Why take such a gamble on what could be the best or worst purchase in your lifetime?